BAKO WESTERN LIMITED CHAIRWOMAN’S REPORT

 We also face the challenges of operating in a market competing with both regional and national operators where price and service are key factors.

 We continually look at our operations and the impact on the local and wider environment and seek to minimise any negative impact.
 During the year electrical connection points for loaded temperature controlled vehicles has been completed yielding savings in diesel usage and reduced vehicle emissions.

 We continue to review our waste solutions, recycling plastic and cardboard, waste food goes to a recycling site for anaerobic digestion.
 We also continually look for alternatives to the use of plastics.

-On behalf of all of our members, I conclude this report by sincerely thanking the whole of the BAKO Western team and my fellow directors for their continued commitment, dedication and support.
+I would like to conclude this report by thanking the whole of the BAKO Western team and my fellow directors for all of their support throughout the year.